stimulsoft/Samples-Reports.JS-for-Angular/README.md

-## Angular samples for Stimulsoft Reports.JS
+# Angular samples for Stimulsoft Reports.JS product

-In this repository are available examples of using Reports.JS with Angular and AngularJS frameworks.
+In this repository are available examples of using Reports.JS components with Angular and AngularJS frameworks.

 * [Deployment in AngularJS](https://github.com/stimulsoft/Samples-JS-Angular-Report-Generator/tree/master/Deployment%20in%20AngularJS)
 This folder contains examples of integration the Reports.JS into simple AngularJS project.

 * [Integrating the Report Designer into an Application](https://github.com/stimulsoft/Samples-JS-Angular-Report-Generator/tree/master/Angular/Integrating%20the%20Report%20Designer%20into%20an%20Application)
-This folder contains demo of using JavaScript HTML5 Designer in the Angular project.
+This folder contains demo of using JavaScript HTML5 Report Designer in the Angular project.

 * [Integrating the Report Viewer into an Application](https://github.com/stimulsoft/Samples-JS-Angular-Report-Generator/tree/master/Angular/Integrating%20the%20Report%20Viewer%20into%20an%20Application)
-This folder contains demo of using JavaScript HTML5 Viewer in the Angular project.
+This folder contains demo of using JavaScript HTML5 Report Viewer in the Angular project.

 * [Supply Custom Headers for Json Database](https://github.com/stimulsoft/Samples-JS-Angular-Report-Generator/tree/master/Angular/Support%20Custom%20Headers%20for%20Json%20Database)